What is Centering Prayer?

 Many forms of meditation as they are practiced in the West, while teaching important mindfulness skills, also tend to focus on the achievement of some desired personal outcome - usually an idealized state of inner peace, health, or "wellness."
 While these are all worthy goals, the Christian perspective also calls our attention to the ways in which even our best efforts to strive towards personal enlightenment can often lead to unintended consequences along the way (most notably pride).
 Alas, the more we grasp at our own well-being or happiness, the more these outcomes elude us.

 Christians therefore teach that true Selfhood (and thus, true happiness) is found in relational practices of reciprocity and surrender (kenosis), which move us beyond the desires of the personal self to a place of communion with God and interdependency with one another.
 This understanding of "surrender" does not aim for a dissolution of the self, but rather its truest fulfillment through postures of intimacy and vulnerability.
 For this reason, we do not try to achieve any specific spiritual or psychological goal or outcome in centering prayer, other than simply being receptive to relationship with God.
 The practice, in itself, is both goal and fulfillment.

 Guided Centering Prayer:

 If you are new to this spiritual discipline, it can be helpful to have a guide who understands both the mechanics of the practice and the deeper theology underlying it, who can answer your questions and sit with you during and after your first session.
-I spent two years co-leading a weekly centering prayer group in the context of the Episcopal church and have introduced the practice in small groups, classes, workshops, and retreats of many denominations, in addition to working with people one-on-one in spiritual direction.
+I spent two years co-leading a weekly centering prayer group in the context of the Episcopal church, and have introduced the practice in countless small groups, classes, workshops, and retreats.
+I also work with people one-on-one in spiritual direction.